mridhultp/mridhultp/README.md

 ## Hey Welcome to my Github Account,

 I'm a **Data Analyst** experienced in business and operational analytics, focused on transforming data into actionable insights.
-Passionate about solving business problems through analytics, reporting, and visualization, while continuously upskilling in Machine Learning and advanced analytics to deliver smarter data solutions.
+Passionate about solving business problems through analytics, reporting, and visualization, while continuously upskilling in Reporting and advanced analytics to deliver smarter data solutions.

 <div style="height:3px;background:linear-gradient(90deg, #6A0DAD, #4A00B3, #00A6A6);margin:25px 0;border-radius:4px;"></div>